 Hours & Days Open

-The Grand Canyon zipline experience was previously only open during the spring and summer.
-But thanks to high demand, Grand Canyon West has extended its zipline season.
+This experience was previously only open during the spring and summer.
+But thanks to high demand, Grand Canyon West has extended its season.
 So now you can ride the lines no matter which month you go!

 - Hours: 9:00 am – 5:00 pm

-Zipline tickets are sold in one-hour intervals, i.e., 1:00 – 2:00 pm.
-This is again because the Grand Canyon zipline isn’t just one ride.
+Tickets are sold in one-hour intervals, i.e., 1:00 – 2:00 pm.
+This is again because the adventure isn’t just one ride.
 Instead, you’ll go on two runs and take a tour of Quartermaster Canyon.
 So the entire experience will take about 45 minutes to an hour.

 Ticket prices can sometimes vary.
-But as of the date of this article, rates start at $39 and go up to $44 per person on holidays.
+But as of the date of this article, rates start around $45 per person.
 Sales tax is an additional charge.

-There are eight tour times daily, starting at 9:00 am, with the last tour at 4:00 pm.
+Right now, there are eight tour times daily, starting at 10:00 am, with the last tour at 5:00 pm.
 Reservation times can sell out, too, so it’s best to get your tickets before going to Grand Canyon West.

-Additionally, because there’s so much to see and do at Grand Canyon West, it’s much better to have a schedule.
+Additionally, because there’s so much to see and do at the West Rim, it’s much better to have a schedule.
 But if you don’t book in advance, you can always go to Hualapai Point and check the availability there.

 - Minimum weight 90 lbs